jeff4/blog/_posts/2017-11-01-my-personal-product-philosophy.md

 ---
 I've worked on and off as a product manager at small software startups and large tech companies going back to the 90's dotcom bubble.
 More importantly, I've carefully observed and collaborated with a wide range of PMs–many personalities, industries, and customer segments.

-The product function has evolved a ton as technology, tools, processes, and methodologies have all shifted in the last two decades.
-That said, my personal philosophy of product can be distilled into three critical areas.
+The product function has evolved tremendously as technology, tools, and methodologies have all shifted in the last two decades.
+The responsibilities of world class product management have endured in three critical areas.

 A great product manager needs to deliver: